-SMJ's work, including full-length, one-acts, and ten minute plays, have been seen and heard at New Light Theater Project Darkroom 13 at the Access Theater, the Kraine Theater, the Theatre at St. Clement's, Otterbein University, the Hudson Guild Theater, WorkShop Theaters, People’s Improv Theater, Blue Gene's Pub, Otterbein University, and ThePlace@TheWoodward (in Mount Vernon, OH).
+SMJ's work, including full-length, one-acts, and ten minute plays, have been seen and heard at New Light Theater Project Darkroom 13, Access Theater, Kraine Theater, Theatre at St. Clement's, Hudson Guild Theater, WorkShop Theaters, People’s Improv Theater, Blue Gene's Pub, Otterbein University, and ThePlace@TheWoodward (in Mount Vernon, OH).

 Abigail is a prisoner of war who copes with the harsh realities of her life by escaping into another world that she has created for herself.
-The world she creates tells the story of a group of abandoned women who have crash landed in Limbo.
-They must rely on trust, love, and community to survive.
-Audrey, the strong, determined, and the leader of the group, is accompanied by Paige - her best friend, Chloe - her younger sister, and Clara and Ophelia - high school friends.
+She creates a group of abandoned women who have crash landed in Limbo, led by her surrogate, Audrey.
 Their fears and morals are put to the test when a charismatic stranger, Emma, joins their group.
-Tension threatens to tear them apart and Abigail soon realizes that maybe this world isn't that different from her own reality.
+As tension rises, Abigail soon realizes that this world isn't that different from her own reality.
 Utilizing text from professional wrestling promos and Lord of the Flies, Not the Truth We Seek examines the multiple personalities we have within our self.

-Based on real-life experiences and teenage dramas, the fast-paced comedic farce, The Average High School Play, is set in an Ohio high school with a new drama teacher desperately trying to maintain order of his cast for his own play, R & J, a modern spin on Romeo and Juilet.
-He must deal with two mean girls trying to get him fired, a nerd who doesn't know the word "no," a skater, an overactor, the girl with huge stage fright, a clumsy stage crew, a fashion photographer, frustrated extras and a principal who will not accept failure.
-This comedy is sure to get you laughing!
-What will happen in this play that is anything but average?
+Based on real-life experiences and teenage TV dramas, The Average High School Play follows a new drama teacher in an Ohio high school desperately trying to maintain order of the cast and crew of his first production ever: Romeo and Juliet.
+He must deal with two mean girls trying to get him fired, a love story gone wrong, the typical high school acting, someone potentially using drugs, stage fright, a clumsy stage crew, and a principal who will not accept failure.
+Oh, and he only has three weeks to do the thing.

 Not the Truth We Seek was selected and awarded Distinction, 2017.